 Last year, after the death of Anthony Bourdain I wrote a note on Facebook (Yea, I know – who does that?
 Hell – who blogs anymore?) about suicide and my relationship with my own brain.
 Since it’s September again and everyone’s talking about suicide all the time – I wanna talk about it.
-Specifically, I wanna talk about what suicidal ideation looks like when you are in the middle of it – then I want to address what I see as the ineffective campaign that is Suicide Prevention Month.
+Specifically, I wanna talk about what suicidal ideation looks like when you are in the middle of it – then I want to address what I see as the ineffective campaign that is Suicide Prevention Month, so using products like the Delta 8 Disposable Vape Pens are helpful to improve the mood of people.

 Trigger warning.
 I’m going to very descriptively explain to you what depression and suicidal ideation feels like TO ME.
 I am an expert on how this disease and everything that goes along with it affects me.
 The purpose of this post isn’t to ask for help; it’s to bring attention to my lived experience in the hopes that something recognizable that can help you understand yours better.
 This discussion will be very dark.
 If you have not struggled with your mental health, I ask that you reflect on that gratefully, because living the way I describe can be absolute hell.